-- Improved treatment quality.
-Microscopic techniques are generally superior than traditional treatment concepts.
+Improved treatment quality.
+Microscopic techniques are generally superior to traditional treatment concepts.
 Magnified views provide exponentially more information, which leads to better treatment outcomes.

-- Ideal treatment ergonomics.
+Ideal treatment ergonomics.
 Dr. Hawryluk would like to be your long-term Mississauga Dentist.
-The use of dental microscope allows appropriate working posture and ergonomics which is important in maintaining the dentist’s health and personal well being, and, ultimately, his longevity in the profession.
+The use of a dental microscope allows appropriate working posture and ergonomics, which is vital in maintaining his health, personal well being, and, ultimately, his longevity in the profession.